oven-sh/bun/docs/bundler/vs-esbuild.md

 ---

 - `--banner`
-- n/a
+- `--banner`
-- Not supported
+- Only applies to js bundles

 ---